Sadek Khan

 Sadek Khan (21 June 1933 – 16 May 2016) was a Bangladeshi journalist, columnist and filmmaker.
 In 2002, he was awarded Ekushey Padak by the Government of Bangladesh.

-Background
+Personal life

 Khan was the eldest son of justice Abdul Jabbar Khan, former speaker of the then Pakistan National Assembly and former president of East Pakistan Muslim League.
 His ancestors were from Baherchar-Khudrakathi village, Babuganj Upazila, Barisal District.
 His siblings include former government minister and politician Selima Rahman, poet Abu Zafar Obaidullah, journalist and government minister A.Z.M.
 Enayetullah Khan, government minister Rashed Khan Menon, Architect Sultan M. Khan, Alan Khan, a photographer in Sydney, and New Age news publisher Shahidullah Khan Badal.